deathbeds/poser/readme.md

 [`toolz.juxt`](https://toolz.readthedocs.ioen/latest/api.html#toolz.functoolz.juxt),
 and [`toolz.compose`](https://toolz.readthedocs.ioen/latest/api.html#toolz.functoolz.compose) to create reusable, higher-order functions.
-These patterns allow the programmer to express complex concepts with less typing/text over a longer time time.
+These patterns allow the programmer to express complex concepts with less typing/text over a longer time.
 Repetitive patterns should occupy less screen space; `composites;` helps compose functions with less text.

-A successful implementation should compose __un-typed__, __lazy__, and __serializable__ Python functions that allow recursion.
+A successful implementation of __composites__ should compose __un-typed__, __lazy__, and __serializable__ Python functions that allow recursion.

 # Syntax

-A core property of `composites` is that it will not modify Python's abstract syntax tree, rather expresses a large portion of Python's magic methods in the [data model](https://docs.python.org/3/reference/datamodel.html).
+A core property of `composites` is that it will not modify Python's abstract syntax tree, rather it expresses a large portion of Python's magic methods in the [data model](https://docs.python.org/3/reference/datamodel.html).
 It considers Python's
-[order of operations](https://docs.python.org/3/reference/expressions.html#operator-precedence) in the api design.  `composites` provides symbolic expressions for common higher-order function operations like `map`, `filter`, `groupby`, and `reduce`. can access any of the `sys.modules;` with tab completion.
+[order of operations](https://docs.python.org/3/reference/expressions.html#operator-precedence) in the api design.  `composites` provides symbolic expressions for common higher-order function operations like `map`, `filter`, `groupby`, and `reduce`.
+The attributes can access any of the `sys.modules;` with tab completion.

 The efficiency of computing will continue to improve.
 In modern collaborative development environments we must consider the efficiency of the programmer.
 Programming is a repetitive process requiring physical work from a person.
-Repetitive processes must exist,
+__composites__ speed up the creation and reading repetitive and complex tasks.

 ## `composites` structure